-Priority ty Reasoning for your selection and scoring 3 2 1 Project 1.1 - Reporting on human rights and other social matters in the supply chain X Project 1.2 - Reporting on human capital management Х Project 1.3 - Reporting on human capital and social capital impacts of climate adaptation and mitigation policies X Project 2 - Reporting of non- financial risks and opportunities, and linkage to the business model X This topic has the ability to be an umbrella project for much of the other content in projects 1 and 3.
-It is currently understudied, despite a natural linkage between the three key elements.
-It is clear in the current empirical matter that companies are having difficulties in addressing these aspects properly.
-Project 3 - Reporting on the materiality assessment process and outcomes for Environment, Social and Governance (ESG) matters X
+Priority ty Reasoning for your selection and scoring 3 2 1 Project 1.1 - Reporting on human rights and other social matters in the supply chain X Supply chains can be a driver for companies success through value creation and innovation.
+Project 1.2 - Reporting on human capital management X Project 1.3 - Reporting on human capital and social capital impacts of climate adaptation and mitigation policies X Project 2 - Reporting of non- financial risks and opportunities, and linkage to the business model Х Companies need to consider their business model and strategy in light of climate change as both may cause negative effects on climate and experience negative impacts on their business (such as PL), on the other hand identifying new climate-related opportunities may strengthen the business model.
+Project 3 - Reporting on the materiality assessment process and outcomes for Environment, Social and Governance (ESG) matters X Guidelines should help ensure comparability across companies and sectors.